fabric8io/fabric8/docs/testing.md

 * [Arquillian](http://arquillian.org/) to run the JUnit tests and perform the necessary dependency injection
 * [kubernetes-assertions](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-assertions) and [jolokia-assertions](https://github.com/fabric8io/fabric8/tree/master/components/jolokia-assertions) to provide assertions within the JUnit test case.

-### Session, Lifecycle & Labels
+### Session, Lifecycle &amp; Labels

 The kubernetes configuration is applied once per test suite.
-This means that the environment is getting created once per test suite and then multiple test cases are run against that enviornment.
+This means that the environment is getting created once per test suite and then multiple test cases are run against that environment.
 To encapsulate everything that has been applied to kubernetes as part of the current test suite, the notion of "session" is used.

 In order to distinguish which pods, services and replication controllers have been created as part of the testing session, anything that is created using the arquillian extension, will be created inside a unique namespace per session.